-Neutral Attractors To entertain small values of r, we must assume that the state S targeted by a longtermist intervention, and its complement $\neg S$, are both at least to some extent "attractor" states: Once a system is in state S, or state $\neg S$, it is unlikely to leave that state any time soon.
-But to justify significant values of v_e and v_s , it must also be the case that the attractors we are able to target differ significantly in expected value.
-And it's not clear that we can assume this: For instance, perhaps "large interstellar civilization exists in spatial region X" is an attractor state, but "large interstellar civilization exists in region X with healthy norms and institutions that generate a high level of value" is not.
+Neutral Attractors To entertain small values of r, we must assume that the state S targeted by a longtermist intervention, and its complement $\neg S$ , are both at least to some extent "attractor" states: Once a system is in state S, or state $\neg S$ , it is unlikely to leave that state any time soon.
+But to justify significant values of $v_e$ and $v_s$ , it must also be the case that the attractors we are able to target differ significantly in expected value.
+And it's not clear that we can assume this.
+For instance, perhaps "large interstellar civilization exists in spatial region X" is an attractor state, but "large interstellar civilization exists in region X with healthy norms and institutions that generate a high level of value" is not.
 If civilizations tend to "wander" unpredictably between high-value and low-value states, it could be that despite their astronomical potential for value, the expected value of large interstellar civilizations is close to zero.
-In that case, we can have persistent effects on the far future, but not effects that matter.
+In that case, we can have persistent effects on the far future, but not effects that matter (in expectation).

-- Immediate Cluelessness I have focused on the potential long-term decay of our predictive abilities due to the continuing possibility of unpredictable events (ENEs).
+Immediate Cluelessness I have focused on the potential long-term decay of our predictive abilities due to the continuing possibility of unpredictable events (ENEs).
 But perhaps I have been too generous about our capacity for "medium-term" practical prediction, on the scale of hundreds or thousands rather than millions of years.
-In other words, perhaps my allegedly lower-bound estimate of $p = 2 \times 10^{-14}$ was over-optimistic-e.g., because the world is "chaotic" in such a way that our ability to predict the effects of our interventions even on very short timescales is practically zero or, on the other hand, because the world is deterministic enough that we are already locked into trajectories that are difficult or impossible to change, even temporarily. - Imprecise probabilist and non-probabilist objections At many points in this paper, I have relied on the assumption that we can assign precise probabilities to states of the world.
+In other words, perhaps my allegedly lower-bound estimate of $p = 2 \times 10^{-14}$ was over-optimistic-e.g., because the world is "chaotic" in such a way that our ability to predict the effects of our interventions even on a scale of decades is practically zero or, on the other hand, because the world is deterministic enough that we are already locked into trajectories that are difficult or impossible to change, even temporarily.

+Imprecise probabilist and non-probabilist objections At many points in this paper, I have relied on the assumption that we can assign precise probabilities to decision-relevant possibilities, even when we have nothing like observed frequencies on which to base those probabilities.
 But many are skeptical of this assumption.
-There are many other formal and informal frameworks for representing uncertainty, which generally demand significant modifications to the sort of expectational decision theory I have assumed in this paper.
+There are many other formal and informal frameworks for representing uncertainty, which generally demand significant modifications to standard expectational decision theory.
 Whether the case for longtermism fares better or worse against epistemic challenges in these alternate frameworks is a large question which must be addressed framework by framework.
-But insofar as, in the precise probabilist framework, the case for longtermism relies to a significant extent on expectational reasoning about very small probabilities of very large payoffs, there is some prima facie reason to suspect that things may be more difficult in other epistemic/decision-theoretic frameworks that are not so welcoming to this kind of reasoning.32
+But insofar as, in the precise probabilist framework, the case for longtermism relies to a significant extent on expectational reasoning about very small probabilities of very large payoffs, there is some prima facie reason to suspect that things may be more difficult in other epistemic and decision-theoretic frameworks that are less welcoming to this kind of reasoning.